Capturing usage patterns in bike sharing system via multilayer network fused Lasso: Model and estimation

-Mmodel~(\ref{eq:model}) accounts for~\ref{c:trend}, \ref{c:cov}, and to a certain extent, \ref{c:temp} by including the parameters $\alpha$ capturing the overall trend, $\beta^{\rain}$ and $\bm\beta^{\air}$ capturing the effects of precipitation and air quality, and $\theta^{\hod}_{s, h}$ and $\theta^{\dow}_{s, d}$ addressing station-specific temporal patterns.
-In doing so, we take a different approach from those taken in previous studies in which, after (arbitrarily) partitioning the dataset according to temporal or spatial variables, or both, individual partitions are separately modelled (e.g.,\ \cite{austwick2013structure}; \cite{liu2016rebalancing}).
-Instead, by including the interaction terms, we use the full dataset and avoid any information loss from data partitioning.
+Model~(\ref{eq:model}) accounts for~\ref{c:trend}, \ref{c:cov}, and to a certain extent, \ref{c:temp}, by including the parameters $\alpha$ capturing the overall trend, $\bm\beta$ capturing the covariate effects and $\theta^{\hod}_{s, h}$ and $\theta^{\dow}_{s, d}$ addressing station-specific temporal patterns.
+In doing so, we take a different approach from those taken in previous studies in which, after (arbitrarily) partitioning the dataset according to temporal or spatial variables, or both, individual partitions are separately modelled (e.g.\ \cite{liu2016rebalancing}; \cite{torti2021modelling}).
+Instead, by including the interaction terms, we use the full dataset and avoid any information loss.

-While the full-interaction model enjoys considerably more flexibility than the no-interaction model in~\eqref{eq:model:no}, it suffers the risk of overfitting the data with the number of parameters to be estimated amounting to $p = 34 + S + (S-1)\cdot(23 + 6) = 45,155$.
-In addition, the characteristic identified in~\ref{c:net}, that is, stations geographically close to one another tending to exhibit similar usage patterns, is not adequately accounted for by the model fitted without any constraint.
+While the full-interaction model enjoys considerably more flexibility than the model in~\eqref{eq:model:no}, it suffers the risk of overfitting the data with a large number of parameters; in the case of the BSS in Seoul, it amounts to $p = 45155$.
+In addition, the characteristic identified in~\ref{c:net}, that the stations geographically close to one another tend to exhibit similar usage patterns, is not adequately accounted for by the model fitted without any constraint.
 Such an approach does not benefit from the temporal ordering inherent in the parameters $\theta^{\hod}_{s, h}$, and thus does not fully account for~\ref{c:temp}.
 In the next section, we propose a penalized maximum likelihood estimation (MLE) methodology for model in~(\ref{eq:model}) with a multilayer network fused Lasso which explicitly sets out to address these issues.